 1. Royal Caribbean didn’t actually intend for Allure of the Seas to be the largest passenger vessel ever

-While Allure of the Seas debuted as the largest passenger vessel in service in 2009, surpassing sister ship Oasis of the Seas, that wasn’t exactly the intent.
-In fact, Allure of the Seas was planned to be the same exact size as Oasis of the Seas.
+While the ship debuted as the largest passenger vessel in service in 2009, surpassing sister ship Oasis of the Seas, that wasn’t exactly the intent.
+In fact, she was planned to be the same exact size.
 However, when Allure of the Seas was finished, the ship was discovered to be a mere two inches longer than Oasis of the Seas, giving Allure the designation as the largest passenger ship in the world.

 How did something like this happen?
 According to the builders at the shipyard, STX Europe Turku Shipyard in Finland, minute differences such as this can occur due to simple variations, like the temperature of the steel used to build the ship.